 The free, open access paper describes a new liverwort species from New Zealand.
 See:

-or, in larger view:
+or, in larger view.

-See the press release announcing this new era in botanical history:
+See the press release announcing this new era in botanical history.

 The new liverwort species, named Frullania knightbridgei, is particularly noteworthy because it involved national and international participants from universities, museums, and government departments, and was named after a prominent New Zealand conservationist, Phil Knightbridge, who earlier this year passed away, who epitomized the dedication and commitment of staff at the Department of Conservation.
 The continued collaborative efforts between agencies such as the Department of Conservation and international research institutes such as The Field Museum and our partners, is vital to help uncover more of the as yet hidden biodiversity of this group of plants.

-Liverworts are being increasingly recognised by everyday New Zealand people and world-wide as beautiful and important contributions to global biodiversity, as important environmental indicators and as potential indicators of global warming.
+Liverworts are being increasingly recognized by everyday New Zealand people and world-wide as beautiful and important contributions to global biodiversity, as important environmental indicators and as potential indicators of global warming.
 Indeed, in 2011, two liverworts – the highly threatened Frullania wairua (itself known only from a seriously threatened tree, Bartlett's Rata) and Lejeunea hawaikiana – received a top 10 listing in the annual New Zealand Plant Conservation Network "vote for your favourite plant" competition.
 The new species is also listed on the New Zealand Plant Conservation Network, possibly the first conservation website to have listed the species, which is only known from very collections.

 Frullania knightbridgei, Photo Matt von Konrat